beneaththeruins/aaaa/README.md

 I'm also an artist!
 I draw shit, so feel free to ask me about it!
 I'd be glad to rant to you about silly little guys I doodle from time to time.
 I don't consider myself a part of fandoms, but I do draw a lot of characters from my interests and special interests.

 Side note, if you ever want to rant to someone, feel free to rant to me!!
 I'm okay with it!!
 I like hearing people yap about stuff they like, and hey, new thing to check out!
+This also includes negative stuff, too.
+Like, if you just wanna let shit out, I'll listen.
+I may not be the best at comforting, but I _will_ listen, and do my best to understand.
 <!---
 beneaththeruins/beneaththeruins is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.